 I know buying art online can be difficult, and having lots of different print options to choose from doesn’t make things any easier.
 To help sort things out, here are some facts about each of the print surfaces that I offer:

 My favorite paper for every image.
-The fine art paper I use is a 100% acid free archival cotton rag that has a matte, smooth surface without reflections and glare.
+The fine art paper I use is a heavyweight 100% acid free archival cotton rag that has a matte, smooth surface without reflections and glare.
 Images printed on this paper are slightly subdued, but still have brilliant colors, deep blacks, contrast, and perfect reproduction of details.
 The look and feel of this paper is artistic and luxurious.
 The cotton rag paper is perfect when you want a classic fine art look.

-Lustre Photographic Paper: What I use for my travel art prints
+Matte Photographic Paper: What I use for my travel art prints

 Canvas Gallery Wraps: Traditional with more muted colors